chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    - Give `ssh_user` which has access to all the machines.
 Example: `ubuntu`
    - Give `ssh_port` in case your AMI is running on custom ssh port, default will be 22.
    - Give the `ssh_key_file` path; this key should have access to all the Machines or VMs.
-   - `sudo_password` is only meant to switch to sudo user.
-If you have configured a password for the sudo user, please provide it here.
    - We support only private key authentication.
    - Provide `backup_config` based on the type of backup storage you have.
 This field can be optionally left empty during deployment and can be patched at later point.
 Allowed values are `object_storage` and `file_system`.
    - If `backup_config` is `object_storage`, make sure to fill values under `[object_storage.config]`